Q Bend Limited (trading as Downsizr)

 (d) not be located in a country subject to UK, EU, or US sanctions or trade embargoes;

-3.2 Owner accounts are for individuals in a personal capacity disposing of their own belongings.
+3.2 Owner accounts are for individuals in a personal capacity passing on their own belongings.
 You must not use an Owner account to trade, to list goods acquired for resale, or to run a business.
-Listing trading stock or operating commercially requires a Partner account.
+Listing trading stock or operating commercially requires a Partner account

 4.2 You are responsible for: